CS363 - GUI Simulation of Nat & Comp Sys Fall 2015: Introduction

 - To become familiar with issues involved in designing user interfaces in general and GUIs in particular

-- To become proficient with a modern tool for building GUIs and simulations, namely Java (and NetBeans).
+- To become proficient with two tools for building GUIs and simulations, namely Java and NetBeans.

 There will be some introductory programming assignments, several more significant